How to conduct a project post-mortem

 This is especially important if there were problems during the project and tensions are running high.
 Try to assess how people are feeling: is confidence low, or do people seem upbeat?
 If you can feel tension in the room, set the tone of the meeting you want others to follow by leading with empathy.

 Unlike other meetings, project post-mortems aren’t about the destination – they’re about the journey.
 Begin by recapping top-level project performance – it’s the best way to get people warmed up.
-Take a look at the time you took on each project phase, how much budget you spent and what you achieved against your project KPIs (project time tracking can help).
+Take a look at the time you took on each project phase, how much budget you spent and what you achieved against your project KPIs.